GreycLab/gmic-community/news/gmic340_en.md

 # G'MIC *3.4.0* : Image Processing in Its Prime.

 A new version **3.4.0** of [**G’MIC**](https://gmic.eu) (*GREYC’s Magic for Image Computing*) has just been released!
+With this new release, we celebrate the project's __16th anniversary__!

 On this occasion, we summarize the recent features added to our open-source [framework](https://en.wikipedia.org/wiki/Software_framework) for [digital image processing](https://en.wikipedia.org/wiki/Digital_image_processing), following our [previous news](https://gmic.eu/gmic325/) on this subject (published in May 2023).